 The crowd is much like any other crowd at a packed game competition − buzzing with nervous excitement and cheering profusely for their favorite alliance.
 Like most games, this one involves focusing on scoring the most points.
 The players are just as competitive, weaving around each other in aggressive fervor.
 When things get intense, throat−clenching silence sweeps over the audience.
-This year, the game will be even more zealous, involving throwing Frisbees, climbing pyramids, and utilizing strategy to clear the path to a victorious triumph.
+This year, the game will be even more zealous, involving passing a ball, scoring goals, and utilizing strategy to clear the path to a victorious triumph.
 This is a FIRST competition.

 At a FIRST FRC competition, teams take part in whatever competition the FIRST committee developed and announced in early January of each season.
 These games involve robots racing in circles, throwing Frisbees, scoring points, and other tasks set forth by FIRST.
 Drivers control the robots during Teleop from the sidelines after the Autonomous period.